Elizabeth C. Coombe

 Elizabeth Cheryl Coombe (born 1967) is an American lawyer who serves as a United States district judge of the United States District Court for the Northern District of New York.

 Education

-Born in Ridgewood, New Jersey, she is the daughter of Richard I. and Phyllis "Penny" Coombe of Grahamsville, New York.
+Born in Ridgewood, New Jersey.
 She graduated from Tri-Valley Central School.
 She earned a Bachelor of Arts, summa cum laude, from Hamilton College in 1989 and a Juris Doctor, cum laude, from the University of Michigan Law School in 1992.

 Career

 From 1992 to 1993, she served as a law clerk for Judge Diana E. Murphy of the United States District Court for the District of Minnesota.
 From 1994 to 1996, she was a staff attorney in the U.S. Securities and Exchange Commission's Enforcement Division; from 1996 to 1997, she was a trial attorney in the U.S. Department of Justice's Civil Division, Commercial Litigation Branch and from 1998 to 2003 she served as an assistant United States attorney in the U.S. Attorney's Office for the District of Columbia.
 She joined the office in 2003 and from 2014 to 2018, she served as chief of the criminal division, becoming the first woman to do so.
 From 2018 to 2024, served as the first assistant United States attorney in the U.S. Attorney's Office for the Northern District of New York.